I have a particular interest in culture and history, especially the history of my home country, Ireland.

 Christmas in Ireland

-Today there are Irish, and people of Irish descent, living all over the world.
+Today there are people of Irish descent living all over the world.
 Bringing these Irish traditions into your Christmas celebrations is a lovely way to reconnect with your Irish roots, no matter where you are spending the holiday season.

 Traditional Food for an Irish Christmas